marouen-kachroudi/muffeez/src/assets/blog/posts/policy.md

 ## 🎯 Final Thoughts
 Azure Policy isn’t just about writing rules; it’s about creating a **predictable, secure, and scalable environment** that frees your team from manual governance.

-Think of it as your **guardrail system**, keeping your cloud organised, compliant, and under control — even as you scale.
+Think of it as your **guardrail system**, keeping your cloud organised, compliant, and under control, even as you scale.